Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/DELETE_LAB[MB-200]_M11L06_Outlook_integration.md

     Related Privileges** section.

 17. Make sure the **Use Dynamics 365 for Outlook** is set to **Organization**.
-    Note: For custom security roles you would need to enable these privileges as we outlined in the Dynamics 365 App for Outlook topic.

 18. Close the security role editor.